tresabhi/blitzkit/docs/technical/kitscore.md

 ## It's Impossible to "Find What Makes the Metric Tick"

 WN8, a widely adopted metric in the World of Tanks and World of Tanks Blitz communities is plagued with problems.
-One of them being that people often "what makes the metric tick."
+One of them being that people often find and exploit "what makes the metric tick."
 In other words, people easily exploit the rudimentary nature of WN8 to score undeservedly high.

-In WN8, the gains of some rewarding categories overshadow the losses of others.
+In WN8, the gains of some rewarding categories overshadow the losses of others though that may not necessarily be in the best interest in maximizing winrate.
 KitScore makes this nearly impossible as it punishes a player for scoring well solely high in a certain category.
 You will never exploit KitScore.
 Period.

 ## Generating Reasonable Values